awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNRoutingTypes.md

 Route priority is affected during [VPN tunnel endpoint updates](#routing-vpn-tunnel-updates)\.

+For a Site\-to\-Site VPN connection on a virtual private gateway, AWS selects one of the two redundant tunnels as the primary egress path\.
+This selection may change at times, and we strongly recommend that you configure both tunnels for high availability\.

-We recommend advertising more specific BGP routes to influence routing decisions in the virtual private gateway\.
+For Site\-to\-Site VPN connections that use BGP, the primary tunnel can be identified by the multi\-exit discriminator \(MED\) value\.
+We recommend advertising more specific BGP routes to influence routing decisions\.

+For Site\-to\-Site VPN connections that use static routing, the primary tunnel can be identified by traffic statistics or metrics\.

+To use both tunnels, we recommend exploring Equal Cost Multipath \(ECMP\), which is supported for Site\-to\-Site VPN connections on a transit gateway\.
+For more information, see [Transit gateways](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html) in *Amazon VPC Transit Gateways*\.

 ## Routing during VPN tunnel endpoint updates<a name="routing-vpn-tunnel-updates"></a>